Authored By: Pennsylvania Legal Aid Network, Inc.

 If you fall behind 60 days or more on your mortgage payments, the bank or mortgage company is allowed to send you a letter telling you that you are in default and letting you know about the HEMAP program.
 As soon as you get this letter, you should call one of the housing counseling agencies listed in the notice and schedule a meeting to make an application.

-If the HEMAP program turns down your application, don't give up.
+If your HEMAP application is denied, don't give up.
 You have the right to appeal, simply by sending a letter to the address listed on the denial letter.
-Send your letter right away, because there is a 15-day deadline.
+Send your letter right away, because there is a 15-day deadline to file an appeal.
+The foreclosure process can resume while your appeal is being considered.

 If you appeal, a hearing will be scheduled.
 Most hearings are conducted by telephone.
 You will need to document why you qualify for the HEMAP program.
 Make sure you line up all the evidence and witnesses that will show that you qualify.
 It is a very good idea to have a lawyer for this hearing.
 If you lose the hearing, you have the right to appeal to a court, but the court will give a great deal of weight to the hearing officer's ruling.

 If your mortgage is an FHA purchase money loan, you are not eligible for the HEMAP program, but you might quality for FHA's Loss Mitigation Program.
-Also, if foreclosure on your home is put on hold by bankruptcy proceedings, you can still apply for HEMAP but the bankruptcy will have to be lifted as to the property before HEMAP can approve your application.
+Also, if you delay the foreclosure by filing bankruptcy, you can still apply for HEMAP.

 Can I stop a foreclosure by catching up on the payments?

 Yes.
-As a general rule, under Pennsylvania law, if you can catch up on the mortgage payments before the foreclosure sale actually occurs, the foreclosure has to stop.
+As a general rule, under Pennsylvania law, if you catch up on the mortgage payments before the foreclosure sale actually occurs, the foreclosure has to stop.
 To stop the sale, you will also have to pay court costs and the lender's reasonable attorney's fees, however.
 The court costs and attorney's fees get much higher as the case goes on.
+Therefore, it is important to start trying to catch up on the missed payments as soon as you can afford to do so.

 If you want to exercise your right to stop the sale by catching up on the payments plus court costs and attorney's fees, it is important to have your own lawyer so that you can make sure that you are paying the right amount.